 “Calvin provides varying student teaching experiences for education majors, allowing them to try urban vs. suburban, lower socio-economic vs. higher socio-economic, lower vs. upper elementary settings, etc.” Quote from school principal

-The Education Program at Calvin College is based on the belief that all teachers should be responsive and transformative educators.
+The Education Program at Calvin University is based on the belief that all teachers should be responsive and transformative educators.
 This intense, in-depth experience provides an opportunity for students to use what they have learned in the program and to demonstrate their competence as a teacher.
 Individual conferences, seminars and assignments will help students reflect on their experiences and assess their own progress throughout the semester.

 All student teaching internships include:

-- One to two weeks of guided observation, curriculum review and co-planning.
+- One to two weeks of guided observation, curriculum review, and co-planning.

 - At least two weeks of full-time teaching.